Maria Martinez Art Lesson

 Maria became a respected leader in the Native American art community and her work has been widely exhibited and collected by museums and institutions around the world.
 Today, she is remembered as an important figure in the preservation of traditional Native American art forms.

-Maria Martinez Art Lesson & Art Activity
+Maria Martinez Art Lesson, Activity & Projects for Elementary

 The history and culture of the Southwest Pueblo Native Americans is integrated with the introduction of master potter, Maria Martinez.
 The steps in making pottery are explored in preparation for the students to shape and decorate their own pottery.
 Be sure to click through the student masterpieces at the top of this page.